gregwchase/eyenet/README.md

 Diabetic retinopathy is the leading cause of blindness in the working-age population of the developed world.
 It is estimated to affect over 93 million people.

-The need for a comprehensive and automated method of DR screening has long been recognized, and previous efforts have made good progress using image classification, pattern recognition, and machine learning.
+The need for a comprehensive and automated method of diabetic retinopathy screening has long been recognized, and previous efforts have made good progress using image classification, pattern recognition, and machine learning.
 With photos of eyes as input, the goal of this capstone is to create a new model, ideally resulting in realistic clinical potential.

 The motivations for this project are twofold: